stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 Dandy brings the framework approach to using AI (specifically LLM's) that allows for people to write efficiently and structure AI interactions easily and consistently.

-All the parts of Dandy provide clear opportunities to "get it right the first time" stripping away a lot of difficulty of working with AI and in turn writing poorly optimized LLM interactions.
+All the parts of Dandy provide clear opportunities to **"Get it right the first time"** stripping away a lot of difficulty of working with AI and in turn creating more impactful LLM interactions.
 On the execution side we are able to apply pre- & post-processing to everything that happens allowing for optimization the developers are not responsible for.

 Beyond token usage, Dandy has a lot of custom error handling and self-recovery that drastically increases the reliability of AI interactions, producing the desired results with less variability.